 Domaine Philippe Tessier

 Coming from younger vines (less than 20 years of age), Tessier's Cheverny blanc is a blend of 80% Sauvignon, 15% Chardonnay and 5% de Orbois.
-Aged in old neutral barrels.
+Aged primarily in tank with some very neutral barrels.

 From younger vines, (up to 20 years old) Tessier's entry level Cour-Cheverny is always a fresh, high-toned and very zippy version of Romorantin.